FergusFettes/Lattice/README.md

 This app started off as an attempt to visualise different lattice models, and to see what happens when you mix a bunch of them together.
 It is currently very visually-oriented, though I intend to add some analytics later.

 ## Getting started
-It is built using Python 3 and Qt5.
-Currently the pip install doesnt work because of pyqt5 (or maybe it does work but it takes forever to download, I'm not sure and I have terrible internet).
-So for now, if you want to use it to have to install Qt5 using `sudo apt-get install pyqt5-dev-tolls` or equivalent, then clone the repo and run `python3 __init__.py` from the latticeModelMashup folder.
+Unless you have QT5 on your computer, it is pretty hard to get it working at the moment.
+I do inted to package it with QT at some point but not yet.
+This means that the pip install doesnt work either.
+All you can do is clone the git repo and try running one of the executables (**Xcute is the main GUI, Xterminal is a terminal version**).

 To facilitate rapid testing, there are a few keyboard shortcuts:
 > NB: much has changed in version 2, maybe I'll add back some of these later but for now they are gone.